Greece Moments Greece Moments

 In the footsteps of the past

-By the way, from up here you can also see the curious landing and take-off maneuvers of the planes that land just a few meters above the beach at Samos Airport.
+By the way, from up here you can also watch the curious landing and take-off maneuvers of planes that touch down just a few meters above the beach at Samos Airport.

-If your stomach growls after exploring the city and you feel like creative Greek cuisine, then be sure to check out the Restaurant Pergamonto over.
+If your stomach starts growling after exploring the town and you’re in the mood for creative Greek cuisine, be sure to check out Restaurant Pergamonto.
 It serves delicious Mediterranean dishes and local craft beer in an idyllic setting.

 💡 Samos History Info: Until the middle of the 20th century, the place was actually called Tigani.
-It was not until around 1955 that the small town was decided to be named Pythagoras in honour of the mathematician and philosopher Pythagoras, who was born on Samos.
-On the land bridge of the harbor pier you will also find a monument to the famous islander.
+It was not until around 1955 that the decision was made to rename the small town Pythagorio, in honour of the mathematician and philosopher Pythagoras, who was born on Samos.
+On the land bridge of the harbour pier you will also find a monument to the famous islander.

-It is always unbelievable what mathematical and geometric knowledge people already had in pre-Christian times.
-The Eupalinos Tunnel was built around the 6th century BC and was used as a water tunnel probably in operation for over 1,000 years.
+It is always remarkable what mathematical and geometric knowledge people already possessed in pre-Christian times.
+The Eupalinos Tunnel was built around the 6th century BC and served as a water tunnel, probably remaining in operation for over 1,000 years.

-It was built by the Greek engineer Eupalinos Megara, after whom the building was named.
-The completion of the tunnel took about 8-15 years, with about 15 cm of digging per day.
+It was built by the Greek engineer Eupalinos of Megara, after whom the structure was named.
+The completion of the tunnel took approximately 8–15 years, with around 15 cm of digging per day.

 Samos Sehenswürdigkeiten Eupalinos Tunnel Weltwunderjpg